 So, what did the Progress Assessment say?

 The progress assessment reported that the results from the baseline survey equipped the FPDU with appropriate information which enhanced its capability to make informed decisions, identify priority interventions, and to set targets and quarterly and annual key performance indicators.
 The latter were endorsed by national and subnational stakeholders, which underscores their acknowledgement of the survey’s quality.
 An inter-ministerial mission in March 2019 to Seqota Declaration woredas (districts) was used to declare commitment and support to ensuring that targets would be met, based on the survey results, which improved the accountability, coordination, and performance-management of Seqota Declaration partners.
 The survey should also contribute to improving gender equality, by showcasing disparities in nutrition indicators through sex disaggregated data.
 The baseline survey also highlighted poor access to health facilities, challenging the assumptions that these facilities were best placed for implementation.
 As a result, there has been a shift to working with community-based groups to scale-up.
-A monitoring framework developed by the TA provider was reported to be a useful tool to help monitor nutrition actions at the subnational level.
+A monitoring framework developed by the technical assistance provider was reported to be a useful tool to help monitor nutrition actions at the subnational level.

-The TA also helped to make a case for further investment to increase the number of nutrition-related interventions to be delivered at scale, by using evidence from the evaluation to strengthen sector information briefs.
+The technical assistance also helped to make a case for further investment to increase the number of nutrition-related interventions to be delivered at scale, by using evidence from the evaluation to strengthen sector information briefs.
 The FPDU utilized these briefs to successfully advocate for increased funding, which resulted in an additional investment from the African Development Bank.
 The data from the baseline survey was also used during the 74th United Nations General Assembly in 2019 to showcase progress achieved on the Government of Ethiopia’s high-level commitment to end stunting in children under two by 2030 and build interest in the cross-sectoral response, which has evolved into a model for operationalizing effective cross-government collaboration that could be applied in other countries.

 As evidenced from the progress assessment in Ethiopia, nutrition data has been essential to making informed decisions for programming, improving coordination and accountability, increasing resource mobilization.